Treatment-Resistant Depression

 CMO

-Potential first-line
+Potential rapid-acting

 treatment option